react-hookz/web/README.md

   - [**`useKeyboardEvent`**](https://react-hookz.github.io/web/?path=/docs/dom-usekeyboardevent--example)
     — Invokes a callback when a keyboard event occurs on the chosen target.
   - [**`useWindowSize`**](https://react-hookz.github.io/web/?path=/docs/dom-usewindowsize--example)
-    — Tracks the inner dimensions of the window.
+    — Tracks the inner dimensions of the browser window.

 ## Contributors